OrsolonLudovico/MasterThesis/datasets/readme.md

 Look in the sub-folders to get more information about the specific datasets I used.

 Using reads means that we have to rely on BCALM2 to produce unitigs, which is slow.
 We could download directly the unitigs from the [Logan](https://github.com/IndexThePlanet/Logan/tree/main) project.
 In the [Logan folder](./Logan) there are some scripts that dowloads unitigs and corresponding reads.

+The datasets downloaded using Logan are in the [unitigs](./Unitigs/) folder.